This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Thursday – Skagway

-The most popular tour in Skagway is a day ride on the White Pass Railroad.
+The most popular tour in Skagway is a day ride on the White Pass Railroad, originally built for the gold rush.
 It’s known for gorgeous views along the ride, vintage cars, steep grades, and pretty impressive engineering.
 If you’re going to do it, take the train one-way and bus the other so you can see Emerald Lake and a few other photo stops.

 Alternatively, rent a car for the day and drive yourself into the Yukon.
 Avis has a shockingly expensive location in Skagway, but it’s still cheaper than the train.
 This guide does a great job summarizing wildlife viewing spots.

-If you make it back in time, it’s also worth checking out one of the ranger-led historical tours, but not worth rearranging your whole schedule for.
+If you make it back in time, it’s also worth checking out one of the ranger-led tours of historical sites, but not worth rearranging your whole schedule for.

 Friday – Scenic Cruising through Glacier Bay

-On my first trip to Alaska, I thought the scenic cruise day was a marketing ploy.
+While I was planning my first Alaska trip, I thought the scenic cruise day was a marketing ploy.

 I couldn’t be more wrong.
 These scenic cruising days are often a highlight of the trip.
 Dress in layers because you’ll be on deck for several hours straight and enjoy the show!